FAQs, Helps, and Extras

 Yes, Math 5 is designed for your student to mostly complete independently, though at times children may need parent/teacher assistance to understand a concept.
 Parents/teachers will need to grade the child’s work and should do so on a daily basis when possible, providing immediate feedback.

 Yes!
-You can find the answer key above, and it is also a is a free download.
-You may also purchase a physical answer key under the “Buy Individual Items” section of the Math 5 page at goodandbeautiful.com.
+You can find the answer keys above, and they are also a free download.
+You may also purchase physical answer keys under the “Buy Individual Items” section of the Math 5 page at goodandbeautiful.com.

 Welcome!
 We encourage you to start with our Math Placement Test found here: